This post may contain affiliate links. Please see our disclosure policy.

-I am obsessed with making ice cream mochi at the moment.
-I know everyone on the internet is obsessed with Little Moons (I love them too!) but did you know that mochi are actually really easy to make??
-These Coffee and Chocolate Mochi are a delicious thing to have in the freezer at the end of a long day or for pulling out after a dinner party - everyone loves them!
+I am obsessed with making ice cream mochi at the moment and they are actually really easy to make!
+These Tiramisu Ice Cream Mochi Bites are a delicious thing to have in the freezer at the end of a long day or for pulling out after a dinner party – everyone loves them!

-- They make mochi really simple as the frozen element means that the mochi are firm when handling (providing you work quickly) which means they are pretty hard to mess up.
+• Mochi bites are really simple – the frozen element means that the mochi are firm when handling, which means they are pretty hard to mess up.

-Condensed Milk - I always use this brand as it's the best and it's easy to find.
-The condensed milk is key here as it is almost pure sugar which means it won't freeze solid so it's perfect to make ice cream like this.
+Condensed Milk – I always use Carnation.
+The condensed milk is key here as it is almost pure sugar, which means it won’t freeze solid so it’s perfect to make ice cream like this.

 Double Cream – also known as heavy cream, this whips up with the condensed milk to make a quick no-churn ice cream.

-Instant Coffee Powder - I like coffee flavour here to make these tiramisu.
-Don't use coffee grounds as they don't dissolve and it'll be grainy.
+Instant Coffee Powder – I like the coffee flavour here to make these tiramisu.
+Don’t use coffee grounds as they don’t dissolve, and it’ll be grainy.

 Substitutions and Variations:

-Ice cream: you could also use shop bought ice cream and use any flavour from the supermarket.
-Then all you need to do is mold the glutinous mochi dough around each ball to make these ice cream mochi.
+Ice cream: you could also use shop-bought ice cream and use any flavour from the supermarket.
+Then all you need to do is mould the glutinous mochi dough around each ball to make these ice cream mochi bites.

 The full recipe is below but this step-by-step guide will give you some handy visuals to make sure you are making it correctly.